 - Office Stools: These desk seating options have no arms or back.

 - Alternative: One desk chair alternative is a stability ball, though there are others, as well.

 The type of task chair you need depends on your desk use.
 You may want just an ergonomic chair, if you only use your home desk to pay bills occasionally which is typically quite affordable.

 However, if you work for several hours a day at your desk, you may prefer an executive chair.
 A stool that can be stored under the desk when you aren’t using it can be an ideal solution if you’re short on space.

 Creating a perfect outdoor space for entertaining family and other loved ones means setting a relaxing atmosphere and providing the correct seating for everyone on your guest list.
 There are several types of outdoor chairs to choose from, or you can even mix and match outdoor chair styles.

 Source: The Home Depot

-If you host backyard parties and barbeques, you need plenty of seating for all your guests.
+You need plenty of seating for all the guests that attend if you host backyard parties and barbeques.
 Folding chairs can be a cost-effective solution for your next party.
-As the name suggests, these chairs fold up for easy storage.
+As the name suggests, these chairs fold up for easy and space-saving storage.

 2. Chaise Lounge Chairs

-Some chaise lounges are equipped with unique outdoor cushions that can withstand the elements.
-The bases are made of wood, metal, or plastic.
-You can choose from chaise lounges that adjust to several different positions.
-Some even lay all the way down.
+Some chaise lounges are equipped with outdoor cushions that can withstand the elements.
+The base of a chaise furniture is often made from wood, metal, or plastic.

 3. Wicker Chairs